 Step 9: Use a pizza wheel or sharp knife to cut strips in that second rolled pie crust.

 Step 10: Add strips of crust in one direction.
-To weave the crust, add a strip in the opposite direction, one at a time.
+Add a strip in the opposite direction to weave the crust, one at a time.
 Weave that in and out of the base strips of crust.
 (See the video below for a great visual of how to braid the crust!)

 You did it!!
 Now, to make the top of the pie even better.
 Use some extra dough to make little roses, or to keep it simple, press the top and bottom crust closed with your fingers.

-Step 11: Mix an egg with one tablespoon of water in a small bowl and whisk.
+Step 11: In a small bowl, mix an egg with one tablespoon of water and whisk.
 Use this as an egg wash and brush it over the top crust.
 This will help the pie crust turn a nice golden brown.

-Step 12: Bake for 40 minutes until the top is golden and your apples are bubbly and soft.
+Step 12: Bake for 40 minutes until the top is golden and the apples are bubbly and soft.
+Another indicator that the pie is close to ready is when your house is filled with a cinnamon sugar aroma.

 If you notice the edges of the crust getting too brown, shape a piece of aluminum foil and cover the edges of the crust with the foil to prevent them from burning.